About vomiting in babies, children and teenagers

 Take your child to a hospital emergency department straight away if your child:

-- seems to be dehydrated – she isn’t weeing or is doing fewer wees than usual, is pale and thin, has sunken eyes, cold hands and cold feet, is drowsy or cranky
+- seems dehydrated – they’re doing fewer wees than usual or no wees at all, look pale and thin, have sunken eyes, cold hands and cold feet, or are drowsy or cranky

 - has severe or persistent stomach pain with vomiting